 "You talkin' to me?"
-Yes, we are!
-That's Robert De Niro in Taxi Driver, the role that launched him to fame.
+That's Robert De Niro in Taxi Driver as Travis Bickle, the role that launched him to fame.

-Before Leonardo DiCaprio came along, Robert De Niro was Martin Scorsese's number one collaborator, having worked on nine (brilliant) features over the past 50 years, each ranking among cinema's greatest.
+Before Leonardo DiCaprio came along, Robert De Niro was Martin Scorsese's number one collaborator, having worked together on nine brilliant films over the past 50 years.

 Taxi Driver is the ultimate character study, homing in on Travis Bickle's everyday life, habits, and degeneration.

-Travis Bickle hates the urban decay of the streets he chooses to work as a New York cabbie.
+Travis Bickle hates the urban decay of the streets where he works as a New York cabbie.
 After an existential crisis, he starts stalking a woman, working out, and plotting to assassinate a local presidential candidate.

-In his own warped rationale, Bickle only shoots people whom he believes to be an evil on society (i.e. the pimp of a teenage prostitute), making him one of the most analyzed and beloved anti-heroes in cinema.
+Through his own warped rationale, Bickle shoots people whom he believes to be evil for society (i.e., the pimp of a teenage prostitute), making him one of the most beloved anti-heroes in cinema.